1993 British Grand Prix

 The 1993 British Grand Prix was a Formula One motor race held at Silverstone on 11 July 1993.
 It was the ninth race of the 1993 Formula One World Championship.

 The 59-lap race was won from pole position by Alain Prost, driving a Williams-Renault.
-It was Prost's sixth victory of the season and the 50th of his Formula One career.
+It was Prost's sixth victory of the season and the 50th of his Formula One career, making him the first driver in Formula One history to achieve this milestone.
 Michael Schumacher finished second in a Benetton-Ford, with teammate Riccardo Patrese third.